idaholab/virtual_test_bed/doc/content/resources/multiapps_chps/chp_3_applications.md

 #### VTB-HTGR

-In the High-Temperature Gas-cooled Reactor ([HTGR](htgr/index.md)) category, a Pebble-Bed Microreactor ([PB-MR](pbmr/index.md))) model is available.
-Griffin is the parent application governing neutronics simulations, and MOOSE Heat Conduction and Thermal Hydraulics modules child applications calculate the heat transfer in solid (matrix + fuel) and fluid (coolant) regions, respectively.
-A special approach used in this example is the use of a CentroidMultiApp as the grandchild app to calculate the representative temperature profile within single TRISO particles using Heat Conduction Modules.
-This is an example of using MultiApps to handle similar physical phenomena (thermal here) at different space scales.
+A Pebble-Bed Microreactor model is available on the VTB using a three-level MultiApps structure.
+Griffin is the parent application governing neutronics simulations, while Pronghorn solves a homogenized porous media flow problem.
+A CentroidMultiApp is then used to calculate the representative temperature profile within pebbles and TRISOs.
+This is an example of using MultiApps to handle similar physical phenomena (thermal heat transfer here) at different space scales.

 #### VTB-HP-MR